Mobli takes on Internet giants with event-based photo and video search

 EyeIn can scan a story on a news website to calculate what the event is about and create an album of photos that will update itself as the event unfolds.

 Mobli will partner some of Slim's companies, though Hogeg would not disclose names.
-Slim, who owns telecoms group America Movil (AMXL.MX), is the largest shareholder of New York Times Co (NYT.N).
+Slim, who owns telecoms group America Movil, is the largest shareholder of New York Times Co .